wjs018/rikka/README.md

 1. The url for the post
 2. The episode number (optional, see below)
 3. The AniList id for the show (optional, see below)
+4. Whether rikka should make a comment in the user thread with show information and discussion history

 Arguments 2 and 3 above are optional and can be inferred from the post information, but only if the post is formatted in a certain way.
 Specifically: